RNFS/youtube-downloader/README.md

  - still we need to add the following future option path [-p] for the path,  by default in the same path
+- and we need to add an option to download higher quality for video files